Occupational Physician

 How CIVAC delivers the occupational physician role

 CIVAC combines the external Betriebsarzt appointment with a workspace that enforces ArbMedVV documentation.
 The medical surveillance record under § 3 Para.
-4 ArbMedVV stores reason, date and assessment without leaking individual findings; the split between confidential medical file (physician-side) and employer-visible surveillance proof is enforced technically.
+4 ArbMedVV stores reason and date without leaking individual findings; the split between confidential medical file (physician-side) and employer-visible surveillance proof is enforced technically.

 The workspace covers all three surveillance types (mandatory, offer-based, request-based under §§ 4, 5, 5a ArbMedVV) plus fitness exams (G25, G26, G41, G42).
 Contact hours under DGUV V2 Annex 2 are auto-calculated per industry code, the quarterly ASA cadence is scheduled (§ 11 ASiG), BEM cases under § 167 Para.
 2 SGB IX are tracked and maternity protection notices under § 27 MuSchG flagged on time.
 The audit trail satisfies the trade supervisory authority, the Berufsgenossenschaft and the medical chamber.